 Smoked Salmon dip

-- To a food processor (with a plastic blade) add the cream cheese, hot smoked salmon (see notes below regarding texture), a pinch of salt and pepper, lemon rind and juice, worcestershire sauce, smoked paprika and horseradish.
-Then blitz the ingredients to your desired texture.
+- In a food processor (using a plastic blade) add the cream cheese, hot smoked salmon, a pinch of salt and pepper, lemon rind and juice, worcestershire sauce, smoked paprika and horseradish.
+Then blitz the ingredients to your desired texture (see note 2 below).
 Stir in the mustard seeds at the end.

 - Place in the fridge and chill for 40 minutes to allow the dip to firm up.